📊

 arch_initcall(init_pit_clocksource);

 in some parts of the Linux kernel.
 Before we will see how this mechanism is implemented in the Linux kernel, we must know actually what is it and how the Linux kernel uses it.
-Definitions like these represent a callback function which is called during Linux kernel initialization.
+Definitions like these represent a function which is called during Linux kernel initialization.
 Actually the main point of the initcall mechanism is to determine correct order of the built-in modules and subsystems initialization.
 For example let's look at the following function:

 static int __init nmi_warning_debugfs(void)